gift-surg/GIFT-Grab/doc/minimal.md

 # Minimal GIFT-Grab version

-This file documents the instructions needed to build a minimal version of GIFT-Grab such that the [SciPy example][scipy-ex] can be executed.
+Below we document the steps to building a minimal GIFT-Grab such that the [SciPy example][scipy-ex] can be executed.
-Here we focus on Debian 9.
+The steps are for Debian 9, but are mostly identical to Ubuntu.
-The steps are mostly identical to Ubuntu; however wherever applicable we explain any differences.
+Wherever applicable we highlight the differences.

 [scipy-ex]: http://gift-grab.readthedocs.io/en/latest/scipy.html#full-source-code